 User research.
 Two simple words, yet they hold the power to transform a product from “just another tool” into something users genuinely love and rely on.
-Think about it: if you’re creating a digital product, understanding who your users are and what they truly need is the foundation for every design decision.
-But how do you gain these insights?
-And more importantly, which user research methods can help you the most?
+Consider it: knowing your people and their actual needs will help you base every design choice on your creation of a digital product.
+But how do you come to have these revelations?
+More significantly, though, which user research techniques would most benefit you?

 Qualitative vs. Quantitative Research: Knowing Your Toolkit